manimino/ducks/README.md

 # FilterBox

-Container for finding Python objects by matching attributes.
+Container for finding Python objects.

 Stores objects in hashtables by attribute value, so finds are very fast.